 15.1 At the discretion of the Department Manager or the Manager's designee, employees may be asked to serve oncall.
 The Department Manager or designee shall first seek qualified volunteers to serve on-call and, where feasible, will use a rotational system for determining which employee(s) will be on-call.
 If an insufficient number of volunteers come forward, the Manager or designee reserves the right to assign an employee to on-call status.
 Employees who are assigned to on-call status shall be given as much notice as possible, but in no case shall that notice be less than one week.
+Nothing will preclude an employee from voluntarily accepting an on-call assignment with less than one weeks' notice.
+Employees serving on call shall receive three dollars (\$3.00) per hour for all hours that they are on call, in addition to premium pay earned for work performed while on call.
+The \$3.00 on call stipend shall continue to accrue if and when an employee is called in from an on-call status to perform work.

-Employees who are on-call shall receive an on-call compensation of the greater of 10% of the employee's base hourly rate of pay for the period of the scheduled on-call for all hours paid, or an on-call compensation of \$140 per week (\$20 per day).
-Employees on-call do not have to remain on the premises nor do they have to remain at home.
-However, they must be reachable by telephone or paging device and, if called by the department, should return the call within 30 minutes and must be prepared to report to work within one hour.
+Employees serving on call do not have to remain on the premises nor do they have to remain at home.
+However, they must be reachable by telephone or paging device and, if called by the department, must acknowledge the call in a manner determined by the Department Manager or the Manager's designee within 30 minutes and must report to work within one hour.
 If extenuating circumstances, including weather, make compliance with the above timelines unfeasible, employees shall explain this delay to their supervisor who shall not unreasonably reject the explanation.